ersc-docs/ersc-docs.github.io/pages/how-to-install.md

 ---
 layout: page
-title: How to install
+title: How to install and update
-permalink: /how-to-install/
+permalink: /how-to-install-and-update/
 nav_order: 1
 ---
 <details markdown="block">